Linde (NASDAQ:LIN) Upgraded at Argus

-Argus upgraded shares of Linde (NASDAQ:LIN – Free Report) to a strong-buy rating in a research note issued to investors on Tuesday,Zacks.com reports.
+Linde (NASDAQ:LIN – Get Free Report) was upgraded by equities research analysts at Argus to a “strong-buy” rating in a research note issued on Tuesday,Zacks.com reports.

-Several other analysts have also issued reports on LIN.
-Sanford C. Bernstein upgraded Linde to a “strong-buy” rating in a research note on Thursday, April 3rd.
-TD Cowen upgraded shares of Linde from a “hold” rating to a “buy” rating and lifted their target price for the stock from $480.00 to $515.00 in a research note on Monday, January 13th.
-Finally, Citigroup dropped their price target on shares of Linde from $490.00 to $480.00 and set a “neutral” rating on the stock in a research note on Wednesday, December 18th.
-Three investment analysts have rated the stock with a hold rating, nine have given a buy rating and two have issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, Linde currently has a consensus rating of “Moderate Buy” and a consensus price target of $501.82.
+A number of other equities research analysts have also recently issued reports on LIN.
+TD Cowen upgraded Linde from a “hold” rating to a “buy” rating and upped their price objective for the stock from $480.00 to $515.00 in a research note on Monday, January 13th.
+Sanford C. Bernstein upgraded shares of Linde to a “strong-buy” rating in a report on Thursday, April 3rd.
+Finally, Citigroup cut their price target on shares of Linde from $490.00 to $480.00 and set a “neutral” rating for the company in a research note on Wednesday, December 18th.
+Three research analysts have rated the stock with a hold rating, nine have issued a buy rating and two have assigned a strong buy rating to the stock.
+According to MarketBeat, Linde currently has a consensus rating of “Moderate Buy” and a consensus price target of $501.82.

-Linde (NASDAQ:LIN – Get Free Report) last issued its quarterly earnings data on Thursday, February 6th.
+Linde (NASDAQ:LIN – Get Free Report) last announced its quarterly earnings data on Thursday, February 6th.
 The basic materials company reported $3.97 earnings per share for the quarter, beating the consensus estimate of $3.93 by $0.04.
 Linde had a return on equity of 18.71% and a net margin of 19.89%.
-As a group, analysts expect that Linde will post 16.54 EPS for the current year.
+As a group, research analysts anticipate that Linde will post 16.54 earnings per share for the current year.

 Linde plc operates as an industrial gas company in the Americas, Europe, the Middle East, Africa, Asia, and South Pacific.
 It offers atmospheric gases, including oxygen, nitrogen, argon, and rare gases; and process gases, such as carbon dioxide, helium, hydrogen, electronic gases, specialty gases, and acetylene.